-The Bergen County SPCA (BCSPCA) is the humane animal cruelty task force authorized by and under the direct supervision of the Bergen County Prosecutor’s Office to investigate and prosecute alleged acts of animal cruelty, abuse, and neglect throughout the County.
+The Bergen County SPCA is operating as the Animal Cruelty Task Force authorized by and under the direct supervision of the Bergen County Prosecutor’s Office to investigate and prosecute alleged acts of animal cruelty, abuse, and neglect throughout the County.
 The BCSPCA does not run a shelter or adoption service or partake in animal control functions.
 The BCSPCA is a 501(c)3 non-profit organization.
 Donations are tax deductible as allowed by law.

 Located in the northeastern corner of New Jersey, Bergen County covers an area of nearly 250 square miles and is home to over 900,000 residents.
 Bergen County is part of the New York City Metropolitan Area and is situated directly across the George Washington Bridge from Manhattan.
 The county is home to 70 municipalities, 3 colleges, 2 universities, 2 state parks, and several interstate highways including Route’s 80 and 95 and the Palisades Interstate Parkway.